Main illustration: Ryan De La Hoz

 In many ways, what you’re trying to do here is set up the relationship akin to a traditional client-consultant relationship where sales reps can be seen as trusted partners who improve their businesses.
 Your account plan is the key to getting this type of relationship off the ground.
 By showing your deep understanding of the business’s problems as well as a deep understanding of how your product can help, clients will be assured that your product isn’t just a tool for the here and now, but a long-term investment that has the flexibility to match their needs as they evolve.

 Pro-tip: When forming your recommended action items for the next 90 days, frame them in small, incremental steps.
 Quite often, your product will be disruptive to your customer’s existing way of doing things.
-For example, switching from asynchronous online forms to real-time conversations with prospects is a radical shift for an established organisation.
+For example, introducing conversational marketing to an established organization and getting to switch from asynchronous online forms to real-time conversations with prospects requires a radical shift.
 At Intercom, we always make sure that we transition from the old world to the new world is as seamless as possible.

 Unless your business is transactional in nature, expanding your relationships with customers should be an ongoing priority.
 Companies built on recurring revenue can’t afford to treat customers like they’re disposable.